BenjaminSivac/Projects_2022/GoogleDataAnalytics/Cyclistic.md

     ## Time difference of -3482 secs

 There are negative values that will be kept but filtered out for later analysis.
-By doing so, there wont be a lose off valuable observations for other variables, like rideable type.
+By doing so, there wont be a loss off valuable observations for other variables, like rideable type.

 #### Distance travelled

+Following code is an attempt at trying to make use of the recorded spatial coordinates of each observation.
 It will likely be inaccurate, as Haversine formula calculates the great-circle distance between two coordinates with no regards to different routes, while also returning values of zero for people